 Project 1.
 Discovery of new natural product drugs from filamentous fungi.
 We pioneered the use of genomic information for the discovery of novel natural products drugs.
 We have developed various methods to turn on silent natural product biosynthesis pathways in filamentous fungi.

 Project 4.
 Discovery of novel antifungal agents from large culture collections.
 In this project we are developing new microfluidic platforms to expedite the discovery process.
-Collaborators in this project include scientists from East Carolina University, Univ. of Washington, Lawrence Livermore National Lab.
+Collaborators in this project include scientists from East Carolina University and Lawrence Berkeley National Lab.